 auiGoRicePars[ std::min(std::max(sum -8, 0), 31) ]

-In this proposal, the method of CE7-1.2d-alternative is tested on top of the lossless coding proposed in method 1 of JVET-P0082 [3], where transform (TR) residual coding, transform skip (TS) residual coding, and BDPCM are enabled for lossless.

 Method 2

 In CE7-2.2a [2], a new binarization is proposed for transform skip residual coding, where the binarization is adjusted depending on the dynamic range of the coefficient.
 The binarization is also tested on top of the Rice-Golomb coding after bypass switch proposed in CE7-1.2d-alternative (CE7-2.2a-alternative).
-In this proposal, CE7-2.2a-alternative is tested on top of the lossless coding proposed in JVET-P0082 [3], where transform (TR) residual coding, transform skip (TS) residual coding,and BDPCM are enabled for lossless.

 Simulation Results

+Test scenario 1

+In the first scenario, the anchor base uses only regular transform residaul coding (TR) for lossless coding with BDPCM support in luma and the test base uses only transform skip (TS) residual coding with BDPCM support in luma and chroma.